iannesbitt/CaseThwaitesSPH/README.md

 #### Density

-We used idealized air density at
+We used idealized values of fluid density for atmospheric, meltwater, and CDW particles, as we wanted to test that the density gradient would yield sufficient buoyancy to represent the physical processes at work beneath the ice sheet.
+We assumed that meltwater was completely fresh and 0.1 degree C, and assigned CDW a value that approximated the densest ocean water observations.

 - **Air**: 1.18 kg m<sup>-3</sup>
 - **Meltwater**: 1000 kg m<sup>-3</sup>